Chapter Selection Menu: 1 2 3 4 5 6 7 8 9 E Next>>

 "Michael Colosimo's chosen a pretty good day to make the climb, establishing his base camp at the foot of the rope ladder leading to the crow's nest.
 He plans to start the climb before 6pm which is prior to the wind picking up and the fog rolling in."

-"That fog can make it difficult to mount a successful descent, JIm."
+make it difficult to mount a successful descent, JIm."

 "That's right Bob."